Package 'RLT'

 approach in Xu, Zhu & Shao (2023).

-time points used in survival model.
-By default, all failure
+time points used for survival estimation.
+By default

 ncores